Botany Bay

-For Matthew, on his 50th birthday.
+For Matthew, on his 50th birthday

 Grey buoys bob upon the shimmering bay,

-And, close to shore, two rising silhouettes
+While close to shore two spritely silhouettes

 Of freedom flutter loose and lively ’cross

-The view between trunks; now the fairy floss
+The view between trunks.
+Now the fairy floss

-Roars out as a bird pitches parallel:
+Roars out: a silver bird pitches parallel –

-A clapper that peals on an ancient bell;
+The riotous clapper peals an ancient bell

-We ate dolmades, rode across the dome
+Where we ate dolmades, rode across the dome

-Of Captain Cook, envisioned many things –
+Of Captain Cook, and dreamed of many things –

-Bright futures.
-Lives.
+Our lives.
+The future.
 And now the season brings

-Me back to breathe the brine and taste the waves –
+Me back to breathe the brine and taste the waves,

 – Rita Glennon